Robust Time-Varying Graph Signal Recovery for Dynamic Physical Sensor Network Data: Experimental Results

 \subsubsection{Synthetic Dataset}

-To test the methods (Table \ref{tb:method}) on a dynamic graph Laplacian setting, we constructed a synthetic dataset that simulates a network of sensor-loaded drones remotely sensing a smooth distribution.
-In a 2D plane, $64$ or $128$ vertices, which represent drones, are generated randomly from a uniform distribution.
+To test the methods on a dynamic graph Laplacian setting, we constructed a synthetic dataset that simulates a network of sensor-loaded drones remotely sensing a smooth landscape.
+In a 2D plane, $128$ vertices, which represent drones, are generated randomly from a uniform distribution.
 They observe signal values calculated by inputting their coordinates to the underlying smooth distribution ($[0,1]$), in this case, a combination of several multivariate normal distributions (Fig. \ref{fig:data} (a)).
-The vertices move across the 2D-plane at random degrees and a pre-set velocity $v$ for $100$ or $200$ time-slots to generate a time-varying graph signal $\overline{\X} \in \R^{64 \times 100}$ or $\overline{\X} \in \R^{128 \times 200}$ and a dynamic graph Laplacian $\L \in \R^{64 \times 64 \times 100}$ or $\L \in \R^{64 \times 128 \times 200}$.
-The graphs are constructed by the $k$-nearest neighbors algorithm ($k=4$).
-The weights are decided by the Gaussian kernel of spatial coordinates of the corresponding two vertices.
-Then, $\overline{\X}$ is corrupted by adding $\overline{\S}$ and $\N_\sigma$ and being masked by $\phi$ to generate the observation $\X$.
+The vertices move across the 2D plane at random degrees and a pre-set velocity $v$ for $100$ time-slots to generate a time-varying graph signal $\overline{\X} \in \R^{128 \times 100}$.
+A dynamic graph Laplacian $\L \in \R^{128 \times 128 \times 100}$ is then constructed by applying the $k$-nearest neighbors algorithm ($k=4$) to the time-varying graph signal $\overline{\X}$.
+The weights are decided by the Gaussian kernel of the spatial coordinates of the corresponding two vertices, where the variance in the Gaussian kernel is decided from the average nearest neighbor distances.

+Then, $\overline{\X}$ is corrupted by adding $\overline{\S}$ and $\N_\sigma$ and being masked by $\phi$ to generate an observation $\Y$.
 Outlier $\overline{\S}$ is a matrix of impulsive noise that appears at each vertex at a probability of $P_s$, where each value of the noise is uniformly distributed in the interval $[-1,1]$.
-Noise $\N_\sigma$ is an additive white Gaussian noise of variance $\sigma^2$, and $\phi$ masks the signals at a probability of $P_p$.
+Noise $\N_\sigma$ is an additive white Gaussian noise of variance $\sigma^2$, and $\phi$ masks the signals at a probability of $P_p$ (e.g., the sampling rate is $80\%$ when $P_p = 0.2$).
 The graph construction is implemented by using GSPBox \cite{perraudin2014gspbox}.
 We also constructed a piece-wise flat version of the dataset (Fig. \ref{fig:data} (b)) by rounding the signal values of Fig. \ref{fig:data} (a) to the nearest fifth of the signal range.